 Ergobaby Metro+

-Ergobaby Metro is one of the most frequently chosen travel strollers for infant, if people don’t want to pay for Babyzen Yoyo.
+Ergobaby Metro is one of the most frequently chosen travel strollers for infants if people don’t want to pay for Babyzen Yoyo.

-It fits as a carry-on on some airplanes due to its too-large width so you might need to gate-check it if needed.
+On some airplanes, you will need to be wary of its width and you might need to gate-check it if needed.

 My only complaint is the fold.
 It’s a bit awkward and requires a few steps and kicking it into a position.
 I would still recommend it as it’s accessible to families who don’t want to spend the money on a more luxurious travel stroller.